alexanderdavide/slidev-theme-academic/README.md

 ## themeConfig

-Global parameters of the theme can be set using the [`themeConfig`](#themeConfig) block in the frontmatter of the first slide.
+Global parameters of the theme can be set using the `themeConfig` block in the frontmatter of the first slide.

-Be aware that defining the `themeConfig` block initializes all parameters as `undefined`; hence you may need to set parameters albeit using the default.
+Be aware that defining the `themeConfig` block initializes all parameters as `undefined`; hence you may need to set parameters albeit using defaults.

 | **Parameter**             | **Type** | **Values**   | **Default** | **Notes**                                                                                                                                          |
 | ------------------------- | -------- | ------------ | ----------- | -------------------------------------------------------------------------------------------------------------------------------------------------- |